 Problems with background noise, bad audio and connection delays are some technical issues that can make it harder to communicate effectively.
 However, employees based remotely may also feel more isolated, particularly when the majority of the team is gathered in one meeting room together.

 Facial expressions are harder to read on a computer screen, and it’s not always easy to tell who’s talking if there are multiple people in the same space.
 These challenges put hybrid and remote workers at a disadvantage — not only with their workload, but with their social interactions, too.

-Our suggestion: Organizations considering a transition to more hybrid working practices must enable methods of communication that foster inclusivity and employee equity at team and company-wide levels.
+Our suggestion: Organisations considering a transition to more hybrid working practices must enable methods of communication that foster inclusivity and employee equity at team and company-wide levels.
 They must consider the experience of remote employees, and enable them to make work work for them in the same way they do for those in the workplace.